southwick-associates/dashboard-template/README.md

 ## Usage

-See (vignette link) for an introduction to the workfow.
-For production, run `source("code/run.R")` from the console.
+See [the salic vignette](https://southwick-associates.github.io/salic/articles/salic.html) for an introduction to the workfow.
+For production, run `source("code/run.R")` from the R console.
 This will save a CSV file to an "out" folder.

-Note that sample data is used by default, you'll need to edit "code/run.R" to specify your state's data and set the "yrs" and "timeframe" parameters.
+Note that sample data is used by default.
+You'll need to edit "code/run.R" to specify your state's data and set the "yrs" and "timeframe" parameters as necessary.